SQL to delete duplicate rows (keep one)

 AND a.email = b.email;How to delete duplicate rows but keep one

 Deleting duplicates means keeping one row per group (usually the lowest id) and removing the rest.
-The cleanest cross-dialect approach uses ROW_NUMBER().
+To delete duplicate rows but keep one, the cleanest cross-dialect approach uses ROW_NUMBER(); MySQL can do it with a self-join.

 How it works